Indian Vegetarian Soul Food | Delicious, Easy Vegan & Vegetarian Recipes Powered by Indian Flavours

 My fluffy Vitumbua are perfect with tea in the morning or if you’re a bit more adventurous, with a spicy kidney bean and coconut stew for dinner.
 Sweet and savoury is so lush!

 What kind of pan do I need to make Quick & Fluffy Vitumbua?

 If you have a Vitumbua or Appam/Paniyaram pan, please use one.
 If you don’t, you can use a greased cupcake tin.
 You’ll need to bake them in a 180C oven for 10 minutes, flipping them over halfway through the cooking time.

-I’ve dusted my Vitumbua with cardamom sugar which isn’t traditional but it adds a delicious additional cardamom kick on top of what’s already in the batter.
+I dust my Vitumbua with cardamom sugar which isn’t traditional but it adds a delicious additional aroma on top of what’s already in the batter.

 Indeed, I find that finishing a dish with gentle spices is a bold way of bringing another dimension to the table.

 2whole cardamom pods seeds remove and finely ground

 In a large bowl, mix together the rice flour, plain flour, sugar, salt, ground cardamom and dried yeast.